jupyterlab/jupyter-ai/docs/source/users/index.md

 Jupyter AI supports language models hosted on SageMaker endpoints that use JSON schemas.
 Authenticate with AWS via the `boto3` SDK and have the credentials stored in the `default` profile.
 Guidance on how to do this can be found in the [`boto3` documentation](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html).

-You will need to deploy a model in SageMaker, then provide it as your model name (as `sagemaker-endpoint:my-model-name`).
+You will need to deploy a model in SageMaker, then provide it as the model name (as `sagemaker-endpoint:my-model-name`).
 See the [documentation on how to deploy a JumpStart model](https://docs.aws.amazon.com/sagemaker/latest/dg/jumpstart-deploy.html).

 All SageMaker endpoint requests require you to specify the `--region-name`, `--request-schema`, and `--response-path` options.
 The example below presumes that you have deployed a model called `jumpstart-dft-hf-text2text-flan-t5-xl`.